glotzerlab/gsd/README.md

 ### Build Documentation

 Documentation builds with sphinx and requires that the python module is on the python path.
-`ipython` is also required to build the documentation.
+`ipython` is also required to build the documentation, as is an active internet connection.
 To build the documentation:

 ```bash